cocos/cocos-docs/en/asset/options.md

 `bundle`, `onFileProgress`, `maxConcurrency`, `maxRequestsPerFrame`, `maxRetryCount`, `version`, `xhrResponseType`, `xhrWithCredentials`, `xhrMimeType`, `xhrTimeout`, `xhrHeader`, `reloadAsset`, `cacheAsset`, `cacheEnabled`,

-Please **DO NOT** use the above fields as your custom parameter names to avoid conflicts with engine functions.
+**DO NOT** use the above fields as your custom parameter names to avoid conflicts with engine functions.

 ## Control loading pipeline